-This project has enabled the Maryland Aviation Administration (MAA) to develop portions of the BWI Marshall campus that were previously committed as forest mitigation.
-This effort included reviewing an inventory of all MAA-owned properties and associated forest resources, compiling all previously committed on-campus forest easements, and establishing more than 500 acres of formal forest conservation easements off-campus and non-developable areas on-campus.
+This project enabled the Maryland Department of Transportation Maryland Aviation Administration (MDOT MAA) to develop portions of the BWI Thurgood Marshall Airport campus that were previously committed as forest mitigation.

+This effort included reviewing an inventory of all MDOT MAA-owned properties and associated forest resources, compiling all previously committed on-campus forest easements and establishing more than 500 acres of formal forest conservation easements off-campus and non-developable areas on-campus.

-JMT was tasked to perform the first year of monitoring for the recently-constructed Kitten Branch stream restoration project, which was provided as compensatory mitigation for the Runway Safety Area Program at BWI Marshall.
-Under this task, JMT collected benthic macroinvertebrates and in-situ water quality parameters, conducted a habitat assessment and collected cross-sectional and other data regarding the stream and structural elements of the design.
+JMT performed first-year monitoring for the Kitten Branch stream restoration project, which was provided as compensatory mitigation for the Runway Safety Area Program at BWI Thurgood Marshall.
+Under this task, JMT collected benthic macroinvertebrates and in-situ water quality parameters, conducted a habitat assessment, and collected cross-sectional and other data regarding the stream and structural elements of the design.
 This information was compared to baseline data to determine the project's success.
-Finally, in support of the next environmental assessment development at BWI Marshall, JMT provided traffic engineering support and coordination with the Maryland State Highway Administration related to landside development impacts.

-JMT also provided assistance for the Martin State Airport Environmental Assessment:
+JMT also provided assistance for the Martin State Airport environmental assessment:

-- Reviewed previous studies for species composition to determine obstruction clearing/mitigation opportunities. - Tabulated mitigation requirements to accommodate clearing associated with future development activities. - Assisted with regulatory agency coordination, such as preparing meeting minutes and analyzing resources to refine potential impacts. - Assisted with preparing forest conservation plans for development activities and a mitigation plan. - Reviewed design packages for potential opportunities for additional avoidance and minimal impacts. - Oversaw the airport's reforestation master plan update. - Coordinated with NOAA-NMFS for essential fish habitat. - Performed a survey of submerged aquatic vegetation. - Prepared joint permit application and necessary documentation for compensatory mitigation.
+- Reviewed previous studies for species composition to determine obstruction clearing/mitigation opportunities. - Tabulated mitigation requirements to accommodate clearing associated with future development activities. - Assisted with regulatory agency coordination, as well as preparing forest conservation plans for development activities and a mitigation plan. - Reviewed design packages for potential opportunities for additional avoidance and minimal impacts. - Oversaw the airport's reforestation master plan update. - Coordinated with NOAA-NMFS for essential fish habitat and performed a survey of submerged aquatic vegetation. - Prepared joint permit application and necessary documentation for compensatory mitigation.